Jon Morgan

 If your business did not make any profits or had losses in a tax year, you must indicate it in Box 9 of Form 3522.

-There are also different Tax Credit options available on the form, which you can file so long as it applies to your business.
+There are also different Tax Credit options available on the form, which you can file as long as they apply to your business.

 If you do not wish to use Tax Credit options for this Tax Return, write “0” in Box 9 of your voucher.